awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `dockerVolumeConfiguration`
 Type: Object
 Required: No
 This parameter is specified when using Docker volumes\.
-Docker volumes are only supported when using the EC2 launch type\.
+Docker volumes are only supported when running tasks on EC2 instances\.
 Windows containers only support the use of the `local` driver\.
 To use bind mounts, specify a `host` instead\.
 `scope`
 Type: String
 Valid Values: `task` \| `shared`